High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Introduction

-To overcome this dilemma, we need a task-adaptive prior that meets three key criteria: \textbf{easy accessibility} (can be derived at low cost from existing reliable models), \textbf{high performance} (with a small number of parameters and fast inference speed), and \textbf{strong guidance} (capable of clearly distinguishing between objects and the background).
-We discovered that the pseudo depth maps generated by Depth Anything Model v2 (DAM-v2) \cite{depth_anything_v2} inherently encode a depth integrity-prior: the depth variance of segmented objects is significantly lower than that of the background (Fig. \ref{fig:inte-prior}), which provides \textbf{strong guidance} for the DIS task.
-The pseudo depth maps generated by DAM-v2 also satisfy the properties of \textbf{easy accessibility} (directly obtainable through the off-the-shelf DAM-v2) and \textbf{high performance} (DAM-v2-Base FPS$>$10).
-Inspired by the aforementioned prior, we propose the Prior of Depth Fusion Network (PDFNet) as shown in \figref{fig:framwork}d.
-This architecture is specifically optimized for high-resolution fine-grained object segmentation tasks by integrating depth integrity-prior information.
-To this end, we establish multimodal interactive modeling by incorporating pseudo depth maps and leverage cross-modal attention to achieve depth-guided structural perception.
-We further propose a novel depth integrity-prior loss function, which enhances depth consistency in segmentation results by constraining the mean value of the pseudo depth map corresponding to the target region.
-Additionally, we improve the multi-patch input of MVANet by increasing it from 2x2 patches to 8x8 patches and introduce a fine-grained perception enhancement module with adaptive patch selection to achieve boundary-sensitive detail optimization.
-On the DIS-5K dataset, PDFNet outperforms all non-diffusion models and matches the performance of the diffusion-based model DiffDIS \cite{diffdis} with less than 11\% of its parameters, achieving the \textbf{state-of-the-art}.
+We observe that in depth maps, a complete object appears as a low variance region with smooth interior and sharp boundaries, while the background exhibits high variance, chaotic patterns due to disconnected surfaces at varying depths (Fig. \ref{fig:inte-prior}).
+We refer to this as the depth integrity-prior.
+Motivated by this, we extract key semantic cues from pseudo-depth maps generated by Depth Anything Model v2 (DAM-v2) \cite{depth_anything_v2} to effectively reveal spatial distinctions between foreground objects and background, providing \textbf{strong guidance} for DIS.
+The pseudo-depth maps offer \textbf{easy accessibility} obtainable directly from off-the-shelf DAM-v2 and \textbf{high performance}, with DAM-v2-Base running at $>$ 10 FPS.
+To better exploit this prior, we propose the Prior-guided Depth Fusion Network (PDFNet), illustrated in Figure \figref{fig:framwork}d.
+To our knowledge, this is the first work in DIS to incorporate depth as a modality.
+PDFNet is tailored for high-resolution, fine-grained object segmentation by fusing the depth integrity-prior.
+It models multimodal interaction via cross-modal attention to enable depth-guided structural awareness.
+We further introduce a novel depth integrity-prior loss that enforces consistency in the predicted mask by constraining the mean and edges of the pseudo-depth within foreground regions.
+Additionally, we extend MVANet \cite{MVANet} from 2×2 to 8×8 patches and integrate a fine-grained perception enhancement module with adaptive patch selection to refine boundary-sensitive details.
+On the DIS-5K dataset, PDFNet achieves \textbf{SOTA} performance, matching the diffusion-based DiffDIS \cite{diffdis} while using less than 50\% of its params and outperforms all non-diffusion methods.